 The existence and severity of rising damp depends on the balance of water intake vs. water outflow.
 Doing certain things on the building that reduces or limits the water intake, or improves the water outflow (e.g. via evaporation) results in an overall improvement of the building.

-Here are some cases when some of the above listed partial solutions to rising damp are likely to result in a decent improvement in the building without installing a DPC - although the rising damp problem continues to exist in the background.
-These are just generic concepts as the severity of rising damp is influenced by a large number of factors, which varies from building to building.
+As a guideline, here are some cases when some of the above partial solutions to rising damp are likely to result in a decent improvement in the building without the installation of a DPC, despite that rising damp continues to exist in the background.

 - Not very old buildings: buildings not older than 100 years respond better to various renovation solutions than their much older counterparts.
-A significant part of the UK building stock falls into this category.
+A significant part of the UK building stock falls into this (late Victorian or newer) category.

 - Buildings with thinner walls: rising damp in buildings with thinner walls can often be successfully managed by a combination of heating, ventilation and drainage.
 In contrast, older solid or rubble-infilled walls subject to interstitial (in-depth) condensation represent more complex cases that need a more complex intervention.